This post was most recently updated on May 16th, 2022

 This post contains affiliate links, this means at no extra cost to you, we make a commission from sales.
 Please read our Disclosure Statement

-Wheat is not the only flour option, and with practice, you can learn to bake and cook with all sorts of different flours.
+is not the only option, and with practice, you can learn to bake and cook with all sorts of different flours.

-Grains and seeds that don’t contain the gluten that wheat flour does, can be more difficult to work with.
-But follow these gluten free baking tips for better success.
+Grains and seeds that don’t contain the gluten that does, can be more difficult to work with.
+But follow these baking tips for better success.

-Some of these plants that you can turn in to flour might surprise you!
+Some of these plants that you can turn in to might surprise you!

 Making flour at home does require a flour mill.
 These aren’t super cheap, but they do last well, and it usually works out cheaper to buy your own then to keep buying gourmet flours.

-10 Plants you can Turn into Flour that you can Grow at Home
+10 Plants that can be made into flour that you can Grow at Home

 Acorns are often spoken about as an emergency survival food, but they make a surprisingly delicious flour for everyday use.